regalk13/Sword-WIP/docs/introduction.md

 - The actual data files are in certain formats (legacy ones are like GBF, ThML and now OSIS XML) and then are imported/compiled (sometimes compressed) into the module form.

 This means a common workflow (for a module creator) The workflow is obtain the source text, convert/markup it, import via SWORD utilities, create the .conf, test in front-ends, optionally submit to CrossWire for inclusion in their repository.
-And as end user you install this modules using the official repository, local modules or your own target into a community frontend or one made by yourself.
+And as end user you install this modules using the official repository, local modules or your own target into a community frontend or made by yourself.